 If the bruxism is a more chronic case that has damaged the teeth, part of the treatment may also include fillings, crowns, veneers or bonding for aesthetic reasons to remedy this.

 Bruxism can be a challenging condition that can cause significant discomfort and damage, but early detection and the right treatment can put a permanent pause on any pain.
-From custom-built mouthguards and splints to top-of-the-line muscle relaxants, the Illumident team on the Limestone Coast can help you manage your condition and maintain your glowing smile.
+From custom-built mouthguards and splints to top-of-the-line muscle relaxants, our dentists in Mount Gambier and Port Fairy can help you manage your condition and maintain your glowing smile.

 Early detection is always best, so don’t hesitate to contact the team if you suspect you or a loved one are suffering from bruxism.